centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 * Add a new Host into Centreon
 * Apply the *App-Monitoring-Iplabel-Newtest-Restapi-custom* Host Template
-* Fill the mandatory macros liste below:
+* Fill the Macros listed as mandatory below:

 | Mandatory   | Name                             | Description                                                                                                              |
 | :---------- | :------------------------------- | :----------------------------------------------------------------------------------------------------------------------- |